TrickStyle: Gameplay

 During races, the player can perform skateboard and snowboard-like tricks, like grinding on a rail, or spinning in midair, in order to get additional points.
 If playing a "bully" character, they can also collide with other racers to slow them down, or if not, must avoid being hit by AI racers.
 A VMU game called TrickStyle Jr. was included with the title, and plays in a similar manner to Snake.

 Development

 TrickStyle's soundtrack was composed by hip-hop producer Kurtis Mantronik.
 The game was successfully ported to PS2 in 2000, a demo of which was shown at GDC, but it was ultimately never released on the system.

-The game was re-released by its current owners, Throwback Entertainment, on GOG.com on December 29, 2015, and on Steam on February 21, 2017. iOS 10 Stickers for iMessage were released on October 11, 2016.
+The game was re-released by its current owners, Throwback Entertainment, on GOG.com on December 29, 2015, and on Steam on February 21, 2017.